anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 5. HISAT2

-It is a fast and sensitive alignment program applicable for both RNA seq and Whole-Genome Sequencing data and is known for rapid and accurate alignment of sequence reads to a single reference genome.
+It is a fast and sensitive alignment program applicable for both RNA-seq and Whole-Genome Sequencing data and is known for rapid and accurate alignment of sequence reads to a single reference genome.
 The key parameters for the tool are given below.
 The other parameters for the tool can be found in [HISAT2 manual](http://www.ccb.jhu.edu/software/hisat/manual.shtml)

 | parameters |Description |
 |--|--|